life in a modern pandemic

 What is the right answer?
 Everything in the US is a study in confusion.
 To me it feels like a somewhat rudderless ship.
 (See CNN)

 The Philadelphia Inquirer is providing pretty good coverage.
 So is the New York Times.
 The CDC has a whole section about coronavirus.
-But there is so much condradicting and confusing information out there, isn’t there?
+But there is so much contradicting and confusing information out there, isn’t there?

 Vox has this interesting chart and notes the following: